 - Deeper aeration for roots and soil microbes

 - Increased resistance to erosion by wind and water

 - Enhanced storage of water and nutrients in soil and their availability to crops

 - Ensuring adequate drainage and leaching of water and nutrients in a storm event

 Most planting areas will eventually suffer from soil compaction issues.
-There are several ways to change or modify soil structure and density.
+There are several ways to change or modify soil structure and bulk density.
 Removing compacted soil and importing new soil or soil amended with supplements and organic matter such as compost and mixed from 24- to 36-in. deep is one way.
 Alternatively, the hardpan layer can be top-filled with soil with less bulk density.
 Often reducing density is as simple as limiting surface disturbances such as foot and machinery traffic on the soil.

 Methods to reduce the bulk density of indoor and greenhouse soils include: